cjcoats/ioapi-3.2/README.txt

 I/O API DOCUMENTS:

     The EDSS Documentation for the EDSS/Models-3 I/O API is available only as HTML -- it was designed from the start as a heavily cross-linked hyperdocument, and is not available in linear dead-tree document-forms such as PDF.
-The EDSS Documentation for the EDSS/Models-3 I/O API is copyright (C) 1992-2002 MCNC, (C) 1992-2002 and 2005-2013 Carlie J. Coats Jr, and (C) 2003-2011 Baron Advanced Meteorological Systems.
+Documentation for the EDSS/Models-3/BAMS I/O API is copyright (C) 1992-2002 MCNC, (C) 1992-2002 and 2005-2013 Carlie J. Coats Jr, (C) 2003-2011 Baron Advanced Meteorological Systems, LLC., and (C) 2013-2016 UNC Institute for the Environment.
     Documentation may be found at URL

         https://www.cmascenter.org/ioapi/documentation/3.1/html/index.html

 CURRENT VERSION AVAILABILITY

     The current version of the I/O API is Version 3.2.
-It is available in source code form from URL
+It is available in source code form (together with the documentation) from URL

         https://www.cmascenter.org/ioapi/documentation/3.1/html/AVAIL.html
         https://github.com/cjcoats/ioapi-3.2 via

             git clone https://github.com/cjcoats/ioapi-3.2

     New features of this release are documented at URL